Arena Breakout

-Arena Breakout is a first-person shooter video game developed by Tencent Games Cube Studio.
+Arena Breakout is a first-person extraction shooter video game developed by Tencent Games Morefun Studios.
 Arena Breakout was released by Tencent Games in mainland China on July 13, 2022, and globally by Level Infinite on July 14, 2023, for iOS and Android platforms.
 The game was released on Microsoft Windows at the end of 2024 under the name Arena Breakout: Infinite, and an early access version was released on August 13 of that year.